“Mamma don’t let your babies grow up to be Cowboys.”

 A small wooden cabin tucked into Burns Canyon a couple of hours from the Ranch is an excellent place to camp.
 Usually equipped with everything needed for a couple of days away from home, the cabin, recently vandalized, is uninhabitable.
 The door broken, water pipes dismantled, and everything inside, refrigerator, food supplies, and necessities, have been stolen.

-Some off-roaders and bikers, vacationing in the area, have taken advantage of the liberally given hospitality.
-They ignored the signs and fencing that have been put up by both Billy and the Bureau of Land Management and entered prohibited areas.
+Some off-roaders and bikers vacationing in the area have taken advantage of the liberally given hospitality.
+They ignored the signs and fencing put up by both Billy and the Bureau of Land Management and entered prohibited areas.
 They cut and rolled up a barbed-wire fence allowing the cattle to get out onto the road.
 One cow, hit by a truck, had to be shot.

 The three men lay their bedrolls on the ground before setting out in search of cattle.
 For this outing, they will sleep outside in the heat, among the desert plants and animals.
 The pipes, carrying water from natural springs to the water troughs, have also been vandalized.
 Water, in barrels, is transported on the back of the truck.